hadeel04/summary/README.md

 - **Sort Books**: Sort the list of books based on title, author, publication year, or genre.
 - **Save and Load Library**: The application automatically loads the library from a file on startup and saves any changes to the file before exiting.

+## Prerequisites

+Before running the application, ensure you have the following installed:

+- Python 3.x

 ## Installation
 1. Clone the repository to your local machine: